Fluyt

 A fluyt (archaic Dutch: fluijt "flute"; [flœyt]) is a Dutch type of sailing vessel originally designed by the shipwrights of Hoorn as a dedicated cargo vessel.
 Originating in the Dutch Republic in the 16th century, the vessel was designed to facilitate transoceanic delivery with the maximum of space and crew efficiency.
-Unlike rivals, it was not built for conversion in wartime to a warship, so it was cheaper to build and carried twice the cargo, and could be handled by a smaller crew.
+Unlike rivals, it was not built for conversion in wartime to a warship, so it was simpler and cheaper to build and carried twice the cargo, and could be handled by a smaller crew.
 Construction by specialized shipyards using new tools made it half the cost of rival ships.
-These factors combined to sharply lower the cost of transportation for Dutch merchants, giving them a major competitive advantage.
+These factors combined to sharply lower the cost of transportation for Dutch merchants, giving them a major competitive advantage, particularly with bulk goods.
 The fluyt was a significant factor in the 17th-century rise of the Dutch seaborne empire.
 In 1670 the Dutch merchant marine totalled 568,000 tons of shipping—about half the European total.